spessasus/soundfont-proposals/default_modulators.md

 Always multiple of ten bytes and the terminal modulator at the end.

-This chunk would preferably appear as the last chunk within the INFO list.

 ### Default modulator behavior
 The behavior is simple: The DMOD chunk replaces all the default modulators.